zarpafantasma/corpus_rythmos/I- Scientific_Papers/010-en_US-Rhythmic_Neuroscience.md

 > [!NOTE]
 > **Clarification on Delta Dominance vs. Global Fragmentation:**
-> *It may appear counterintuitive that the Delta frequency band inherently possesses a high structural coherence ($\alpha \approx 2.5$), yet the NREM N3 sleep state—which is heavily dominated by Delta activity—exhibits a globally collapsed exponent ($\alpha = 1.50$).
+> *It may appear counterintuitive that the Delta frequency band inherently possesses a high structural coherence ($\alpha \approx 2.5$), yet the NREM N3 sleep state, which is heavily dominated by Delta activity, exhibits a globally collapsed exponent ($\alpha = 1.50$).
 Under the RTM framework, this resolves cleanly by distinguishing local generator coherence from global transport topology.
 In N3, while individual Delta waves represent highly structured local synchrony, the cross-cortical network is topologically fragmented.
 Consequently, global multiscale integration fails, driving the macroscopic state exponent down to an advective/diffusive regime ($\alpha = 1.50$), precisely mirroring the loss of conscious access.*

 **10.2.4 Recovery Validation**